The Voice of Poland: Season 9 (2018)

 The ninth season premiered on September 1, 2018.
 Michał Szpak became the coach again.
-Tomson & Baron, Maria Sadowska and Andrzej Piaseczny resigned from the function of trainers, and their place was taken by: Patrycja Markowska returning to the program, who previously acted as a coach in the second edition of the program, and debuting in this role Grzegorz Hyży and Piotr Cugowski.
+Tomson & Baron, Maria Sadowska and Andrzej Piaseczny resigned from the function of coaches, and their place was taken by: Patrycja Markowska returning to the program, who previously acted as a coach in the second edition of the program, and debuting in this role Grzegorz Hyży and Piotr Cugowski.
 The show was hosted by Tomasz Kammel, Barbara Kurdej-Szatan and Maciej Musiał.The winner of the ninth series was Marcin Sójka from Team Patrycja.

 Season 10 (2019)

 The tenth season premiered on September 7, 2019.
 Michał Szpak became a coach again.
-Patrycja Markowska, Piotr Cugowski and Grzegorz Hyży are replaced by Kamil Bednarek, Margaret and Tomson & Baron returning after a one-season break.
+Patrycja Markowska, Piotr Cugowski and Grzegorz Hyży were replaced by Kamil Bednarek, Margaret and Tomson & Baron returning after a one-season break.
 The show was hosted by Tomasz Kammel, Marcelina Zawadzka and Maciej Musiał.
 Barbara Kurdej-Szatan resigned from the function of presenter.
 The winner of the tenth series was Alicja Szemplińska from Team Tomson & Baron.